 A shot of optimism for breakfast, persistence for lunch and change for dinner; Marissa’s positive and relentless pursuit of understanding, ideas and meaningful change make her an invaluable member of any team and organization.
 What I appreciate in my many encounters with Marissa is her ability to ask probing questions then listen, watch and hone in on the essence of a situation much like a Zen master cuts through the noise/chaos of life.
 She has a natural instinct to make meaning out of information and an intrinsic wisdom and capacity to encapsulate and articulate issues in an effort to create a safe space for collaborative idea sharing and possibility thinking.
 Marissa’s focus is always on what’s possible.

-Recently served as Project Manager for Design Phase of cancer center expansion to Rust Medical Center.
+Served as Project Manager for Design Phase of cancer center expansion to Rust Medical Center.

 Provided staff support to Chief Operating Officer, Central Delivery System Operations